natnuo/simple-codeforces-livestream/README.md

 Please create an issue in this GitHub repository for bug reports.

 Thank you to Mike Mirzayanov for the great Codeforces platform.

+Note: Codeforces has banned the use of their API during official Codeforces contests.
+Ensure your livestream does not occur during such an event to avoid errors.